 We definitely bought our house when oak was all the rage and even 8 years ago beige was still an okay color choice.
 We still love our favorite neutral wall color, but our style and tastes have evolved.
 The good news for us is that we were able to use budget-friendly DIY projects to update our kitchen once more.

 How to bridge the gap between old and new home decor styles?

 We now try to find more timeless options when picking our home decor.
 However, we didn’t want to add anything new to this kitchen if we didn’t have to.
 So what do we do when things are in good shape but ugly?

-Everything needed a fresh coat of two of paint.
+But once one thing got refreshed, everything needed a fresh coat of two of paint.

 Read more: 13 DIY Projects To Get Rid Of That Ugly Oak

 How expensive is it to have a pro paint your kitchen cabinets?